VNGResearch/crawl_news/README.md

 # crawl_news
-Crawl news as a Vietnamese corpor
+Crawl news as a Vietnamese corpora